Tennessee State Route 353

 State Route 353 (SR 353) is a state highway in the northeastern portion of the U.S. state of Tennessee, in the area known as the Tri-Cities region.
 It connects the community of South Central with the town of Jonesborough.

 Route description

 SR 353 begins at an intersection with SR 107 in South Central as Bailey Bridge Road.
 Approximately 0.4 mi from SR 107, the route crosses the Nolichucky River.
 It continues to the community of Washington College, where Bailey Bridge Road ends and SR 353 becomes Old State Route 34.
 It continues northeast through rural areas to pass through Telford.
 It meets its northern terminus in Jonesborough, an intersection with SR 81 southwest of downtown.

 Major intersections

 History

-The original designation for SR 353 was State Route 81A (SR 81A), an alternate route of SR 81.
-But as with most alternate routes that existed within the Tennessee, it was renumbered, which is when it gained its current designation.
+The original designation for SR 353 was State Route 81A (SR 81A), an alternate route of SR 81 which existed between 1938 and 1951.
+In addition, this was the first of two state highways in Tennessee to bear this designation.
+After its decommission, the route was returned to local control.
+On July 1, 1983, the state reassumed control of the route and numbered it SR 353 as part of a statewide takeover of local routes that also included a renumbering of most alternate routes.